Mosiacsoft/mu-pipelines-doc/docs/destination-command/destinationIceberg.md

 ### **Conclusion**

-The **Iceberg as Destination** command provides a simple and effective way to write data into **Iceberg tables** with flexible write modes like `overwrite` and `append`.
+The **DestinationDefaultCatalog** command provides a simple and effective way to write data into **Default catalog tables** with flexible write modes like `overwrite` and `append`.
 Configuring Spark with Iceberg as the default catalog makes it easier to work with Iceberg tables without needing to manually specify the catalog for each interaction.
 Once configured, use this command to manage your data pipeline outputs in a distributed, scalable table format.